 BDG0119 Coaching Stance

-DESCRIPTION: Principals, directors, or instructional coaches who earn the Coaching Stance Micro-Credential can utilize a combination of three stances appropriately when discussing instructional performance with teachers.
+DESCRIPTION: Principals, directors, or instructional coaches who complete this lesson can utilize a combination of three stances appropriately when discussing instructional performance with teachers.
 Evidence of learning is shown through an assessment called a performance of understanding.

 BACKGROUND: The following resources provide the basic framework of the three coaching stances and give specific positive and negative examples of what these stances look and sound like when put into practice.